What does it take to lose weight and keep it off when you’re addicted to junk food?

 - Gluten is also hard on most human systems and some people avoid all grains

 - Limit or remove oils.
 They are not healthy especially anything containing canola oil

 - Prepared foods, most canned foods, and fast foods

 Now that I finally know I am a food addict I figured out what works for me.
 I eat a plant-based diet with tons of leafy greens, and raw salads, beans, potatoes, squash, quinoa, brown rice, and fruit work well for me.

 I also and avoid wheat, dairy, and oil.
-I eat fish or eggs a few times a month though that could change.
 As I learn more I am finding that it is possible that I can get enough EFAs from plant foods and take an algae-based supplement.

-- I am in this program, Bright Line Eating Boot Camp works whether you are plant-based or Paleo or something in between.
+- I am in this program, Bright Line Eating Boot Camp.
+It works whether you are plant-based or Paleo or something in between.

 - I follow this guide by The Center For Nutrition Studies.